sbstjn/serverless-dynamodb-autoscaling/README.md

         minimum: 40       # Minimum write capacity
         maximum: 200      # Maximum write capacity
         usage: 0.5        # Targeted usage percentage
-    - table: AnotherTable
-      read:
-        minimum: 5
-        maximum: 1000
-        # usage: 0.75 is the default
 ```

 That's it!
-With the next deployment (`sls deploy`) serverless will add a CloudFormation configuration to enable Auto Scaling for the DynamoDB resources `CustomTable` and `AnotherTable`.
+With the next deployment (`sls deploy`) serverless will add a CloudFormation configuration to enable Auto Scaling for the DynamoDB resources `CustomTable` and its **Global Secondary Index** called `custom-index-name`.
+If you only want to enable Auto Scaling for the index, use `indexOnly: true` to skip Auto Scaling for the general DynamoDB table.

 You must of course provide at least a configuration for `read` or `write` to enable Auto Scaling.
 The value for `usage` has a default of 75 percent.